 Visit the Thalang National Museum to witness the deep cultural roots and fascinating history of Phuket.
-More than just a museum, this top place of heritage lets you colourfully experience the island’s past — from the prehistoric age and the big fights in history to the local ethnic traditions becoming more pronounced and the economy getting transformed.
+More than just a museum, this top place of heritage lets you colorfully experience the island’s past—from the prehistoric age and the big fights in history to the local ethnic traditions becoming more pronounced and the economy getting transformed.

-Close to the famous Heroines Monument and in the Thalang District, the museum recreates the tales of the ancient people, the myth of the two brave sisters who defended the island during the 18th century, and the life of its inhabitants over time.
+Close to the famous Heroines Monument and in the Thalang District, the museum recreates the tales of the ancient people, the story of the two brave sisters (Thao Thepkasattri and Thao Srisoonthorn) who defended the island against Burmese invaders in 1785, and the life of its inhabitants over time.
 No matter if you are a history lover, a culture seeker, a travelling family, or a curious explorer, the Thalang National Museum gives you a very important view of Phuket that is not about its beaches — hence a good place to go during your 2026 travel.

 Fun Fact: The museum’s architectural design itself is quite something — it was done in an original style, rooted in the local traditions, and later on recognised and awarded for its quality the same by the royal court.